G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

   condition: True
 ```

-With packages that are available in the default instance repository like `nmap` and `traceroute`, you only need to include them in the `packages` block.

-However, with packages that are not available in the default instance repository like `docker-ce` and `docker-ce-cli`, you need to add the Docker repository first using `apt sources`.
+With packages that are available in the default instance repository like *nmap* and *traceroute*, you only need to include them in the *packages* block.
+However, with packages that are **not** available in the default instance repository— like *docker-ce* and *docker-ce-cli*—you need to add the Docker repository first using *apt sources*.

-Also, you need to restart the instance after installing them so that these packages are added to the system path.
-That’s why including the `power_state` block at the end of the User Data field is helpful so that you can use these tools right away after the instance is ready.
+After installing, restart the instance so that these packages are added to the system path.
+Including the *power_state* block at the end of the User Data field is helpful because it allows you to use these tools as soon as the instance is ready.

 ## Write files

-Sometimes it would be helpful to have existing files for usage after the virtual instance is ready.
+Sometimes it may be helpful to have existing files for usage after the virtual instance is ready.
 For example, you could have a YAML file that contains example scripts for working with Docker.
-Using the write\_files feature as below, you can create a file named “useful-docker-script.yaml” in the “/root” directory.
+Using the *write_files* feature as below, you can create a file named *useful-docker-script.yaml* in the */root* directory.

 ```
 #cloud-config